Swing Trading

 Frequently Asked Questions

-▶How long do swing traders hold positions?
+▶How long do swing traders typically hold positions?

 Swing Trading is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Swing Trading is influencing current positions.